autodesk-forks/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

   -ei -envIrradiance     String
   -er -envRadiance       String
 ```

-Allows to specify environment maps to use for IBL on the created nodes (see the node documentation).
+These arguments allow to specify environment maps to use for IBL on the created nodes (see the node documentation).
 Default assets are used if this argument is omitted.

 ```
    -t -asTexture         on|off